Morning, Thursday, 2nd April 2020

 - Restoring and enhancing nature and green spaces.

-Further speakers include: Councillor Yvonne Constance, Cabinet Member for Environment (including Transport), Oxfordshire County Council; Andrew Cook, Executive Director, Environment, Pegasus Group; Yvette de Garis, Head, Environmental Engagement, Thames Water; Professor Rosie Hails, Director, Nature and Science, National Trust; Caroline May, Head of Environment, Health and Safety, Europe, Middle East and Asia and Partner, Norton Rose Fulbright and Chris White, Principal Environmental Economist, AECOM.
+Further speakers include: Councillor Yvonne Constance, Oxfordshire County Council; Andrew Cook, Pegasus Group; Geraint Davies, Natural Resources Wales; Yvette de Garis, Thames Water; Professor Rosie Hails, National Trust; Caroline May, Norton Rose Fulbright and Chris White, AECOM.

 - The current state of UK natural capital and priorities for the future;